ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 A general intuition: if the area of the red box is larger than the yellow box (within the alert window), then an alert will fire.

-Neither of the below will fire though.
+Neither of the below will fire.

 <div class="multi-figure">
 {% include figure.html